 Minimum donation of £120 per group.

-We are located off the A4, three miles west of Maidenhead.
+We are located in Milton Park off the A34, three miles north-west of Didcot.
 A map and directions can be found at the bottom of the page.

 I wish this was our new school and we could come here everyday.